Working Papers

 Taking Stock of EU Member States Democracy Action towards the Eastern Neighbourhood

-Theofanis Exadaktylos, Michael Martin Richter, Arusyak Aleksanyan, Ashot Aleksanyan, Laura Chappell, Danil Denysenko, Valentina Gevorgyan, and Vanatur Sherents
+Theofanis Exadaktylos, Michael Martin Richter, Arusyak Aleksanyan, Ashot Aleksanyan, Laura Chappell, Danyl Denysenko, Valentina Gevorgyan, and Vanatur Sherents

 This working paper sheds light on the democracy support actions of key EU Member States and reflects on the way they developed bilateral relations with the countries of the eastern neighbourhood.
 It offers a detailed overview and analysis of these actions, carefully selecting seven countries that have been heavily involved in the region in terms of democracy assistance: Germany, Poland, Sweden, Romania, Estonia, Latvia and Lithuania.